TransBioInfoLab/MIAMI.AD/README.md

 ### Navigation

-For instructions on navigating or using the server, click on the **Tutorial** tab.
-Alternatively, in each tab there is a **Start Tutorial** button at the top left, that will give a brief overview of the relevant tab.
+For instructions on using the database, click on the **Tutorial** tab.
+Alternatively, in each tab there is a **Start Tutorial** button at the top left, which gives a brief overview of the relevant tab.